kefahmomani/reading-note/README.md

 ### kefah jamil

-# My pont if view of growthing  mindset>
+# My pont if view of growthing  mindset ..
 ## growth  mindset  mean person must  keping  him self up to date with all aspect  of his  life  by learning  much more about how to be improving .